Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-root.md

 the plugin [VERIFY: src/Packetery/Module/Plugin.php#run].
 The module owns the tasks that no other module owns.
 It schedules the background jobs
-[VERIFY: src/Packetery/Module/CronService.php#register], it creates and migrates the database tables [VERIFY: src/Packetery/Module/Upgrade.php#check], it removes every trace of the plugin at uninstall [VERIFY: src/Packetery/Module/Uninstaller.php#uninstall], and it wraps the database of WordPress [VERIFY: src/Packetery/Module/WpdbAdapter.php#dbDelta].
+[VERIFY: src/Packetery/Module/CronService.php#register], it creates and migrates the database tables [VERIFY: src/Packetery/Module/Upgrade.php#check], it removes the data of the plugin at uninstall when the shop permits that [VERIFY: src/Packetery/Module/Uninstaller.php#uninstall], and it wraps the database of WordPress [VERIFY: src/Packetery/Module/WpdbAdapter.php#dbDelta].

-packetery-module-root also holds the helpers that every module uses.
+packetery-module-root also holds the helpers that many modules use.
 These are the admin context detection [VERIFY: src/Packetery/Module/ContextResolver.php#isOrderGridPage], the flash messages [VERIFY: src/Packetery/Module/MessageManager.php#flash_message], the widget parameters [VERIFY: src/Packetery/Module/WidgetOptionsBuilder.php#getCarrierForCheckout] and the unit